-If you have additional questions regarding this or any topic regarding information security, contact Eric Spillman using his information below.
+If you have additional questions regarding this or any topic regarding information security, contact Brian Johnson using his information below.

 Information in this document has been obtained by Allen, Gibbs & Houlik, L.C. from sources believed to be reliable.
 However, AGH does not guarantee the accuracy nor completeness of any information.
 This communication does not and is not intended to provide legal, accounting or other professional advice or opinions on specific facts or matters, and accordingly, AGH assumes no liability whatsoever in connection with its use.
 Nothing in this communication can be used to avoid penalties that may be imposed by a governmental taxing authority or agency.